 So you should gain proper knowledge on how you can market yourself with both free and paid means.

 And you should be ready to pay something for marketing purposes, especially at the beginning of your journey.

 Paying is not always necessary but it will help you to get success at a much faster rate.

 My Final word

-If you follow these steps properly you will become beginner to advance book editor in no time.
+If you follow these steps properly you will become a beginner to an advanced book editor in no time.

 So always have patience and work hard.

-Becoming an editor is not so tough even in the competitive market if you have proper education, some experience, and networking capabilities.
+Becoming an editor is not so tough even in this competitive market if you have proper education, some experience, and networking capabilities.

 One Small Request: